TobiasNickel/tmysqlpromisedao/README.md

 # tMysqlProiseDao
 unopinioned mysql controller for more convenience.
 That is uses native Pomises and is ready for async await.
+It supports with transactions and even distributed transactions.
+It helping you implementing best practice and follow stable conventions.
+It helps you with pageing and you keep full flexibility.

 ## usage
 ```javascript